derhansen/sf_event_mgt/Documentation/ForDevelopers/Signals/Index.rst

          data (e-mail address, name and reply-to) to a custom value (e.g. set sender e-mail address to e-mail address of organisator)

+ - :Class:
+         DERHANSEN\SfEventMgt\Service\NotificationService

+   :Name:
+         sendUserMessageCustomAttachmentData

+   :Arguments:
+         &$attachments, $registration, $type, $this

+   :Description:
+         Signal is called before a user message will be sent.
+Use this signal, if you want to add custom attachments that can not be added using the TypoScript attachment settings (see :ref:`email-attachments`).

+         As an example, you can use this signal to create a PDF invoice, which you add to the $attachments variable in case a user registered for an event and selected "Invoice" as payment method.